Soul-Care

 5. Practice journaling or engage in another life-giving activity like playing, drawing, walking or running.

 6. Pray, plan and prepare for a yearlong sabbatical after 5 or 7 years of work on a mission field.
 Hold this sabbatical sacred and devote this time to being with the Lord and seeking his face rather than engaging in a new project.
-Be open hearted to God’s leading into new directions.
-Discern well with trusted friends.

 Along with the missionaries themselves, the church community, families and friends of the missionaries are responsible for their care and well-being.

-The community back home needs to accept that the missionaries’ calling is much more difficult and demanding than their regular jobs.
-Though the missionaries love what they are called for and love doing what they are doing, the everyday spiritual warfare they face is different from regular jobs.
-So the first step of caring for missionaries is not to trivalise their work by saying that every follower of Christ is a missionary in whichever field they are.
 It is true that every follower of Christ is a disciple and is called to fulfill their unique purpose in their generation, but a missionary goes above and beyond in leaving their comfort zone.
 It is completely different in more ways than can be explained.
 Another aspect of mission work is that missionaries and their families are on the field 24/7.
-They don’t go home after work.
 The mission field is their home.
 Therefore, a need for increased space and time outside the field for rejuvenation.

 One could consider creative options to offer loving care, but here are a few practical ideas the communities can begin with: